Paul-Jan Bakker: County cricket

+World Cup appearance

-Following the end of his county cricket career, he returned to the Netherlands and continued to play for Quick Haag, though it was noted his bowling had lost some pace by this point.
-Bakker was selected in the Netherlands squad for the 1996 World Cup in the Indian subcontinent, playing in the Netherlands first ever One Day International during the tournament against New Zealand at Vadodara at the advanced age of 38.
+Following the end of his county cricket career, Bakker returned to the Netherlands and continued to play for Quick Haag, though it was noted his bowling had lost some pace by this point.
+Bakker was selected in the Netherlands squad for the 1996 World Cup in the Indian subcontinent, playing in the Netherlands' first-ever One Day International (ODI) during the tournament against New Zealand at Vadodara at the age of 38.
 He took two wickets in the match, those of Chris Harris and Dipak Patel.
-He played in all of the Netherlands five matches during the tournament, but took just one further wicket in these matches.
+He played all five of the Netherlands matches during the tournament, but took just one further wicket in these matches.
 His solitary ODI run came as a result of an umpiring error against the United Arab Emirates, when Bakker and Robert van Oosterom scampered a bye off the final ball of the Dutch innings, but the bye was not signalled by the umpire and so was credited as a run to Bakker.

-He made one final appearance for the Netherlands following the World Cup, in the 1st Round of the 1996 NatWest Trophy against Surrey, after which he retired.
-For the Netherlands, he played 51 matches over a thirteen-year period (having debuted in a minor match against the Marylebone Cricket Club (MCC) in 1983), taking 161 wickets at an average of exactly 13.
+Bakker made one final appearance for the Netherlands following the World Cup, in the 1st Round of the 1996 NatWest Trophy against Surrey, after which he retired.
+For the Netherlands, he played 51 matches over a thirteen-year period, having debuted in a minor match against the Marylebone Cricket Club (MCC) in 1983; he took 161 wickets for them across all cricket, at an average of exactly 13.

 Post-retirement

-After his retirement, Bakker spent most of his time living in Switzerland.
+After his retirement, Bakker spent most of his time living in Switzerland, but also spent time in Sint Maarten.
 Following the 2007 World Cup, he was appointed Netherlands coach on a temporary basis, replacing outgoing coach Peter Cantrell.
 He coached the Netherlands for their first three matches of the 2007–08 ICC Intercontinental Cup, prior to the appointment of Peter Drinnen in January 2008.
 Bakker remains a keen cricket spectator and is involved with the touring CTC de Flamingo’s, who played the MCC at Lord's in 2017.
-He is the holder of a private pilots licence.
+He is the holder of a private pilot's licence.